edgelesssys/marblerun.sh/content/docs/introduction.md

 ## Key features

-* Authentication and integrity verification of microservices wrt.
-Manifest :lock:
+* Authentication and integrity verification of microservices wrt. the Manifest :lock:
 * Secrets management for microservices :key:
 * Provisioning of certificates, configurations, and parameters :package:
 * Remote attestation of the entire cluster :globe_with_meridians: